bryanhelmig/django-delay-method/README.md

     # equivalent to person.alert_friends()
     task = person.call_delay('alert_friends')

-    return HttpResponse('Your friends will be alerted!'')
+    return HttpResponse('Your friends will be alerted!')
 ```